Network Adequacy

 THE NETWORK ADEQUACY CRISIS IN NORTH CAROLINA

 Insurers build provider networks to meet requirements for time and distance, but these standards don’t tell the whole story.
-They don’t account for whether providers are actually accepting new patients, whether they offer the right specialty care for patient needs, or whether they have the staff and resources to meet patient demand.
+They don’t account for whether providers are actually accepting new patients, they offer the right specialty care for patient needs, or whether they have the staff and resources to meet patient demand.
 As a result, many North Carolinians are stuck waiting for care, traveling long distances, or receiving care in settings that aren’t right for their needs.

 WHEN NETWORKS FAIL, PATIENTS SUFFER